 The Obalno-kraška statistical region, which covers 1,043 square kilometres, is among the smallest regions in Slovenia in terms of area.
-In 2020, 5.5% of the population of Slovenia lived here.
+In 2021, 5.6% of the population of Slovenia lived here.
 A similar percentage was recorded in Goriška and Pomurska.
-There were more women than men were living in this region.
-Obalno-kraška recorded the third lowest number of live births per 1,000 population (8.0).
-The region recorded a natural decrease (-2.4) and as in all regions the total net migration was positive.
-At 22.7, it was the highest at the regional level.
-The mean age of the population was 44.8 years, the third highest among regions.
-The mean age of first-time mothers was the second highest in this region, namely 30.3 years, which was 0.7 years more than the national average.
-The Obalno-kraška region stood out for the highest share of foreign citizens among the population (12.2%) and for the highest number of immigrants from abroad per 1,000 population (25).
-In terms of the share of the population (25–64 years) with tertiary education (30.9%), this region was third in 2020.
-The number of students per 1,000 population (31) was together with Podravska the second lowest.
+There were more women than men in the population; the only other such regions were Pomurska, Zasavska and Osrednjeslovenska.
+Obalno-kraška and Pomurska recorded the lowest number of live births per 1,000 population (7.7 each).
+The region recorded a natural decrease (-2.4).
+The total net migration, which was negative in only two regions, was the highest in this region (5.1).
+The mean age of the population was 45.1 years, the third highest among regions.
+The mean age of first-time mothers was the second highest in this region, namely 30.3 years, as well as in Osrednjeslovenska, 0.7 years more than the national average.
+The Obalno-kraška region stood out for the highest share of foreign citizens among the population (13.3%) and for the highest number of immigrants from abroad per 1,000 population (17.3).
+In terms of the share of the population aged 15 or over with tertiary education (25.2%), this region was third in 2021.
+The number of students per 1,000 population (30) was together with Pomurska the second lowest.